Cyclicity and R-matrices: Introduction

 The paper is organized as follows.
 In Section \ref{un} we give reminders on quantum affine algebra, its category $\mathcal{F}$ of finite-dimensional representations and the corresponding ($q$)-character theory.
 We recall a result on cyclicity of tensor products of fundamental representations (Theorem \ref{cyc}), a result on tensor product of ($\ell$)-weight vectors (Theorem \ref{prodlweight}) and the main properties of intertwiners and their deformations.
 In Section \ref{redu} we reduce the problem by considering certain remarkable subcategories which have a certain compatibility property with characters (Theorem \ref{useqt}).
 In Section \ref{endpf} we end the proof of Theorem \ref{maincyc}.

-{\bf Acknowledgments :} The author would like to thank A. Moura, E. Lapid and A. Minguez for interesting comments and discussions\footnote{In particular, M. Gurevich and E. Lapid asked a question about an argument in \cite{h4} which had to be clarified, this is done in this paper (see remark \ref{comph4}).}.
+{\bf Acknowledgments :} The author would like to thank B. Leclerc and A. Moura for interesting comments and discussions.
 The author is supported by the European Research Council under the European Union's Framework Programme H2020 with ERC Grant Agreement number 647353 Qaffine.